Optimus970803/C-_Programming/C++/README.md

 ## Overview
 <p>
 -Data Structure is a systematic way to organize data in order to use it efficiently.
 Following terms are the foundation terms of a data structure.
--<h2>Interface</h2> --Each data structure has an interface.
+-Interface ->Each data structure has an interface.
 Interface represents the set of operations that a data structure supports.
 An interface only provides the list of supported operations, type of parameters they can accept and return type of these operations.